ErasmusMC-Bioinformatics/OrganoTrack/readme.md

 Otherwise, measurements will be exported per single image.

 Input data requirements:
-- Images should be named iteratively, starting with information for the well, well area, and finally time point.

 - For example, images exported from the Opera Phenix Plus are named "r02c02f01p01-ch1sk1fk1fl1.tiff"
 - This image corresponds to, of a 96-well plate, row 2, column 2, field 1, position 1 within z-stack, channel 1, time point (sk) 1.
 The rest is not yet understood.
 - The images read by OrganoTrack are stored into a nested dictionary.
 The first nest considers a tuple of (row, column) for each well